Latest Checkmate (CHECK) News Update

 TLDR

-1. Gambit Mode Launch (Q2 2026) – A new competitive game mode to boost player engagement and token utility.
+1. Gambit Mode Launch (Q2 2026) – A new competitive game mode designed to increase player engagement and retention.

 2. Season 7 & Quarterly Playoffs (Q2 2026) – The next competitive season culminating in playoffs for top-ranked players.